Businesses may pay and report four different taxes and fees on the Solid Waste and Surcharge Return (DR-15SW).

 $1.50 per battery sold for use in motor vehicles, vessels, or aircraft

-This fee is imposed on dealers making retail sales of new and remanufactured lead-acid batteries, including those sold to governmental entities, when the sales are made in Florida.
+This fee is imposed on dealers making retail sales of new and remanufactured lead-acid batteries, including those sold to governmental entities entities or to nonprofit organizations, when the sales are made in Florida.
 The $1.50 fee applies to new or remanufactured batteries for use in motor vehicles (on-road or off-road), vessels, or aircraft and is due whether the battery is sold separately or as component part of the vehicle, vessel, or aircraft.
 The fee is not imposed on the sale of a battery for resale.

 $1 per new tire sold for use on a motor vehicle

-This fee is imposed on retail dealers of new motor vehicle tires, including those sold to governmental entities, when the sales are made within Florida.
-The $1 fee is due whether the tire is sold separately or as a component part of a vehicle and it must be separately stated on the sales invoice and included in the total amount subject to sales tax.
+This fee is imposed on retail dealers of new motor vehicle tires, including those sold to governmental entities entities or to nonprofit organizations, when the sales are made within Florida.
+The $1 fee is due whether the tire is sold separately or as a component part of a vehicle.
+The fee must be separately stated on the sales invoice and included in the total amount subject to sales tax.

 A “new tire” is one that has never been used on or off the roads of Florida.
 This does not include recaps.